hsed/fyp/README.md

 1. This approach is extended using a proposed sequential action feedback connection.
 This method does not show clear improvements over the baseline and further analysis is performed why this is so.<br><br>
 2. A novel boosting based method is proposed which utilises action feedback to provide implicit data augmentation.
-This method beats both the previous method and the baseline.
+This method beats both the previous method and the baseline, reducing the raw error gap in action recognition accuracy when using predicted versus ground truth hand skeletons from 4.3% to just 1%.
 Useful insights on the performance of the individual components within this approach are investigated.